eldad87/php-docker-boilerplate-adjustment/README.md

 # Info
 A docker/symfony docker using [This PHP docker boilerplate](https://github.com/webdevops/php-docker-boilerplate) and [This PHP docker boilerplate](https://github.com/maxpou/docker-symfony)
+TODO: Make into a Dockerfile

 # Setup
+## Windows
+Use Power Shell
+Use "move" instead of "mv" commands
+Use "mklink" run only in CMD instead of Power Shell
+# Remove-Item -Recurse -Force \path

 ## 1. Clone boilerplate
 Cloning include specific configuration
 ```bash